afterxleep/Bouncer/README.md

 Tech Stack/Specs
 ----------------------

-Bouncer is written 100% in Swift, for iOS 14 and features things like:
+Bouncer is written 100% in Swift and features things like:

 * All new SwiftUI lifecycle (No storyboards or Appdelegate)
 * Redux-like architecture